 Is germline gene therapy ethically acceptable?

 Theoretically, germline gene therapy could be used to select for particular physical characteristics regardless of whether they are important for the health of the individual.
 The widespread use of germline gene therapy may make society less accepting of people who are different or who have a particular disability or genetic condition.
-In the UK and United States is been used but the Gene Therapy Advisory Committee (GTAC) was set up in the UK to regulate the use of gene therapy.
-All requests to carry out any kind of gene therapy on humans must be approved by GTAC’s Research Ethics Committee (REC) before it can go ahead.
+In the UK and United States, it is being used, but the Gene Therapy Advisory Committee (GTAC) was set up in the UK to regulate the use of gene therapy.
+All requests to carry out any gene therapy on humans must be approved by GTAC’s Research Ethics Committee (REC) before it can go ahead.
 The US National Human Genome Research Institute also aims to identify all ethical and legal issues associated with emerging genetic research.

 Is Germline gene therapy considered an individual’s human rights?